 The book can be found at milestogopress.com as well as contact information about the author.

+Hamilton Jordan served as the youngest chief of staff in presidential history under Jimmy Carter.
 In this collection of adventures and observations Jordan weaves together his remarkable life and his battle with cancer.
 Three times in the last twenty years, he has been diagnosed with the disease; non-Hodgkin's lymphoma, melanoma, and prostate cancer.
 He credits early detection, being well-informed, his family and keeping positive as the keys to his survival.
 Sound, upbeat, and inspiring advice from a man who feels lucky to be alive.
 A New York Times Bestseller, it's a story you will love.

 Barbara Barrie, Broadway, TV and film actress, has written a candid and informative first-person account of surviving colon cancer and living after a colostomy.
 The book gives essential information about the ostomy experience, occurrence, symptoms, and treatment options.
 Written humerously and movingly.
 A help for people learning to adjust to an altered lifestyle after surgery.
 Includes an afterword, written by Dr. Otis W. Brawley.

 Guide for patients and families confronted with cancer and treatment choices.
 Covers diet, lifestyle adjustments, pain management techniques, drugs, surgical procedures and advances in radiotherapeutic technology.
 Compassionate and easy to read.
 Covers just about every type of cancer.